CutterCross/Sabre/README.md

  If you are not bankswitching tracks, either disable the `BANKSWITCH_TRACKS` build flag, or delete the default UNROM bankswitch section in the `sabre_playTrack` subroutine.

 ### Playing Tracks and SFX:
- The top of your exported `{filename}_static.asm` file will contain a set of constants for each track and SFX index.
+ Your exported `{filename}_static.asm` file will contain a set of constants for each track and SFX index.

  To play a track, store one of these constant track values into `currentTrack`, and then call `sabre_playTrack`:
  ```